One-Health-Research-Consulting/RVF_SIR_Model/README.md

 The code produces Table S1, which includes the mean seroprevalence, the mean annual maximum host-vector ratio, mean annual proportion of infected Aedes eggs, mean annual proportion of infected adult Aedes, and the mean annual proportion of infected adult Culex.
 The table will be saved if no other scenarios are selected (e.g., all scenarios are set to FALSE).

+The code saves data from the following scenarios for use in the Analysis_1 Code for multiplots.R file: No.q, vax.burst: Early, EarlyWithOutbreak, LateWithOutbreak and Late.

 Calculate the effective R0 for each timestep of the simulation.

 Files sourced:
-*Function 1 Define Functions for Output of Sensitivity Analysis.R *Model 3 RVFV ODE SIRS function.R
-*Function 3 Plot simulations for a given time period.R *Model 2 Mosquito hatch rates at daily timestep.R (which includes)
+*Function 1 Define Functions for Output of Sensitivity Analysis.R *Function 3 Plot simulations for a given time period.R *Function 4 Calculate R0.R
-	**Function 2 - Aedes and Culex Hatch Forcing by Mean Temps.R **Model 1 - RVFV Optimized Parameters for publication.R (sourced within Model 2 *Mosquito hatch rates at daily timestep.R) *Function 4 Calculate R0.R
 *Function 5 Calculate R0 dfs for plot.R
+*Model 2 Mosquito hatch rates at daily timestep.R (which includes)
+	**Function 2 - Aedes and Culex Hatch Forcing by Mean Temps.R **Model 1 - RVFV Optimized Parameters for publication.R (sourced within Model 2 *Mosquito hatch rates at daily timestep.R) *Model 3 RVFV ODE SIRS function.R

 2. Run the Latin hypercube sensitivity analysis:
 2_RVF_LHC_Sensitivity_Analysis.R.
 Ensure that SA is always set to TRUE (this ensures that the parameter ranges for the sensitivity analysis in the parameters code file is run).
 Set h as the number of simulations to run.
 It is automatically set to 4000, which is the number used in the publication.
 Please note that with this large number of simulations, the analysis takes a significant amount of computing power and time.
+Var_Select and burst should always be set to FALSE.
 Source all functions and climate data.

 The Latin hypercube function was designed to run in parallel on multiple cores.
 The code was set to either run on 20 cores or if there are more cores than number of simulations to run, then use one core per simulation to maximize efficiency.